siemens/ix/packages/documentation/docs/controls/buttons/_button_styleguide.md

 - **Primary button:** In our applications, we most often use the primary button variant.
 - **Secondary button:** The secondary button variant has a grayscale appearance to distinguish it from the primary button.
-- **Danger button:** We use the danger button variant to emphasize particularly dangerous, destructive or critical actions that cannot easily be undone,.
+- **Danger button:** We use the danger button variant to emphasize particularly dangerous, destructive or critical actions that cannot easily be undone.
 Consider this especially in confirmation dialogs.

 **Note:** Please be aware that the terms *primary* and *secondary* are not used in accordance to common UX terminology for primary, secondary and ghost button.